Peucedanum japonicum: Japan

-In Japan, peucedanum japonicum is also known as the longevity herb and long known to have medicinal properties.
-P. japonicum called chyou-mei-gusa, which translates to grass for longevity and is served in traditional Japanese dishes during shirayoi, the naming ceremony for a newborn, and yahnuyoi, celebration for the completion of a new house.
-Yonaguni Island produces over 90% of the herb's production in Okinawa and could become another significant medicinal crop for Okinawa, following turmeric and aloe.
+In Japan, Peucedanum japonicum is known to support longevity and have medicinal properties, and its Japanese name, chomeiso (長命草), translates to 'long-life grass'.
+It is served in traditional Japanese dishes during shirayoi (the naming ceremony for a newborn) and yahnuyoi (celebration for the completion of a new house).
+Yonaguni Island accounts for over 90% of the herb's production in Okinawa and could become another significant medicinal crop for Okinawa, following turmeric and aloe.
 Cosmetics company Shiseido markets P. japonicum as a health food, Shiseido Longevity Herb, in the form of tablets, a powder and a drink.
-Okinawns have a longer lifespan and lower incidence of cancer compared to the Japanese mainland.
+Okinawans have a longer lifespan and lower incidence of cancer compared to the Japanese mainland.
 Some believe this longevity to be due to dietary factors, however the exact reasons have yet to be verified.
 In ancient times, P. japonicum leaves and roots were used as a medicine treatment for patients with sore throat in the Ryukyu Islands.